 - The subsystems are determined from which performance data was collected. - The counters and active objects are determined. - The earliest and the latest timestamp in each bpd file is determined. - 3.
-Continue with "Step 2: Choosing a subsystem and specifying an analysis type."
+Continue with "Step 2: Choosing a subsystem and specifying an analysis type" on page 123.